GSA/digitalgov.gov/content/topics/digital-service-delivery/_index.md

 # Set the legislation card title and link
 legislation:
-  title: "21st Century Integrated Digital Experience Act (21st Century IDEA) & M-23-22"
+  title: "21st Century Integrated Digital Experience Act (21st Century IDEA) and M-23-22"
   link: "https://digital.gov/resources/delivering-digital-first-public-experience/"

 # Featured resource to at the top of the page